Magnesium is often an underrated and forgotten mineral that is crucial for heart health.

 Roughly 80% of Americans have a magnesium deficiency, which can lead to high blood pressure or kidney issues.
 There are plenty of heart-healthy sources of magnesium to make sure you keep electrolytes going and stay energized.

-We wanted to share a few of the best heart-healthy sources of magnesium to help readers get more of this key mineral.
+So, we wanted to share a few of the best heart-healthy sources of magnesium to help readers get more of this key mineral.

 Your mom always told you to eat your greens, and she was right!
 Leafy greens like spinach and kale are high in magnesium and low in calories, sodium, and sugar.